-LUNCH THURSDAY TO SUNDAY EACH WEEK
+LUNCH FRIDAY TO SUNDAY EACH WEEK R275 BOOKINGS ONLY

 The kitchen at Overgaauw Restaurant is run by chef Jason Comins, one of the original cooks from The Table at De Meye which won Eat Out’s Award for best Country Style Restaurant in 2011.
 His sister Camilla designs the menus each week, and their cooking is simple and straightforward, relying on the quality of seasonal ingredients sourced as locally as possible, from small producers and farmers.